 - 1 cup brown rice flour

 - 1 cup cocoa

-- 2 tsp baking powder, (gluten free if required)
+- 2 teaspoon baking powder (gluten free if required)

-- 1 tsp instant coffee, dissolved in 1 tbsp boiling water (or 1 tbsp strong brewed coffee)
+- 1 teaspoon instant coffee dissolved in 1 tablespoon boiling water (or 1 tablespoon strong brewed coffee)

 For the chocolate ganache: